-This Clean Eating Vegan Strawberry Mousse is made with only 3 clean ingredients and is ready in less than 10 minutes.
+This plant-based Clean Eating Vegan Strawberry Mousse is a healthy and easy recipe made with only 3 clean, real food ingredients and is ready to enjoy in less than 10 minutes!

 It's super easy to make and the only preparation you need is to make sure you have a can of full-fat organic coconut milk that has been refrigerated at least overnight.